1.

 end

-4. A fresh expression is a expression without an uplink to an enclosing expression or definition.
+expression without an uplink to an

-type t = expression
+type t = expressionexpression_.

-val make: expression_ → t
+val make: expression_ → texpression_.

 val get: t → expression_

-val is_fresh: expression → bool
+val is_fresh: expression → boolset_enclosing fresh encllosing sets enclosing as the

-set_enclosing fresh encllosing sets enclosing as the enclosing term for fresh. fresh must be fresh.
+enclosing term for fresh. fresh must be fresh.

 val set_enclosing: t → enclosing → unit